JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 [Plastic SCM][plastic].
 This doc should bring you up to speed with Plastic SCM.

 In the [contributing doc][contributing] there is a section about [dev containers & codespaces][devcontainer].
-You can setup Plastic SCM inside these as well.
+You can set up Plastic SCM inside these as well.

 ## Server Setup